 There are many companies providing a wide range of credit card debt relief options depending on your unique circumstances and financial ability.
 Some of the most practical solutions that can help you pay off your credit card debts in a more manageable way include the following.

 This is usually the first step in a credit card debt relief process.
-It basically involves setting up a meeting with your creditors and negotiating for reduced interest rate on your debts.
+It basically involves setting up a meeting with your creditors and negotiating for a reduced interest rate on your debts.
 You can do it on your own, if you are a good negotiator, or enlist the help of a professional credit card debt consolidation company.

 Interest rate negotiation helps to give you a lower APR.
 This means that less of your monthly payment is eaten up by high interest.
 A lower APR helps you to pay the entire debt faster.
 However, you need a solid payment history and a good credit score to achieve this goal.
 You have a higher chance of getting your interest rate reduced if you are a good customer who pays on time.